kevinwlip/Fin_Sentiment_App/README.md

 README
 ======

-This is a Financial Sentimental Prediction Application hosted on Streamlit
+This is a Financial Sentimental Prediction Application using HugginFace Pipelines (free) hosted on Streamlit

 Streamlit - [Financial Sentiment Analysis App](https://finsentimentappapi.streamlit.app/)